WeirdFishez/Federal_Energy_Contract_Spending/README.md

 ### Model: Random Forest Regression
  - **Result Summary:** This model scored a MSE of 0.5426 with target prices ranging from 5.11 to 1.61.
-After printing our the top 10 features list, we highlighted the awardees in the overall data and noticed that while 9 companies received 50% of the funding, none of these companies had high feature impact.
+After printing the top 10 features list, we highlighted the awardees in the overall data and noticed that while 9 companies received 50% of the funding, none of these companies had high feature impact.
 Because Random Forest is not the most sophisticated model, we then tried a boosting model next.

 ![image](https://user-images.githubusercontent.com/107438816/203445005-b2e73d54-21ee-46d4-9438-c48fbff86e97.png)

 ![image](https://user-images.githubusercontent.com/107438816/203448717-22ab1c1f-571d-4824-8ad1-0ff96e8cf7b1.png)

 ### Model: Extreme Gradient Boost
  - **Result Summary:** This model scored a MSE of 0.5425 with target prices ranging from 5.11 to 1.61.
-After printing our the top 10 features list, we again highlighted the awardees in the overall data.
-This time, the companies with the highest feature correlation made up even less of the contract aweards.
+After printing the top 10 features list, we again highlighted the awardees in the overall data.
+This time, the companies with the highest feature correlation made up even less of the contract awards.
 Most notable, Progas only received $10K in funding and had the highest feature importance for awardees.

 ![image](https://user-images.githubusercontent.com/107438816/203444941-ca33565d-4094-449b-9ae9-7c8fd3f150fe.png)
 <br />